All-Inclusive 5-Day Romance Novel Convention - Only $699 or less! Which includes…

 |Author, Amber Polo

 “Since I started writing, I’ve never attended a big romance writers’ conference.
 I’d heard about the Romance Novel Convention in Las Vegas for authors and readers of romance (August 7-11, 2013) and considered it was close enough for me to drive, but dithered.
-When Released finalled in the RONÉ (Reward Of Novel Excellence) contest hosted by the classy InD’tale Magazine, I was told winners would be announced at the RNC.

 I checked the RNC website and was impressed with the organization and raw creativity Jimmy Thomas put into this first ever event.
 It seems to have all the elements of a romance writers’ conference.
 Nationally known speakers, parties for networking, book fair, raffle, prizes, swag bags and swag tables.
 (The RONÉ contest itself was masterfully planned and executed and deserves a post to itself.)